sleepiejohn/devcontainers/README.md

 mix new .
 ```

-Or your language scaffolding tool, and it should be all present on the root directory of the project along side with the .devcontainer folder.
+Or your language scaffolding tool, and it should be all present on the root directory of the project along side with the `.devcontainer` folder.

 ## Changing versions

 For now to change the version, change the base image on the [Dockerfile](https://github.com/sleepiejohn/devcontainers/blob/main/elixir/.devcontainer/Dockerfile#L1).
-If necessity arises, it may be implemented as a series of ´ARG´ switches on the Dockerfile.
+If necessity arises, it may be implemented as a series of `ARG` switches on the Dockerfile.